-During Q1 2022, other expenses includes a \$0.6 million accrual for the cash bonus interest being the cash equivalent of 321.25 oz of gold on the Wexford Loan gain on the gold stream derivative asset.
+During Q1 2022, other expenses includes an accrual of the cash bonus interest of \$0.6 million, the cash equivalent of 321.25 oz of gold on the Wexford Loan gain on the gold stream derivative asset.

 The Company's planned level of activity and development during fiscal 2020 was impacted by the COVID-19 Pandemic, and the start-up of the San Albino pre-production operation had to be rescheduled for Q1 2021.
 The Company's E&E expenditures depend on the Company's operations and exploration prospects, as well as general market conditions relating to the availability of funding for resource companies.
 The Company's G&A expenditures are also related to the level of financing and development and exploration activities that are being conducted.